Strange Wilderness: Plot

 Peter Gaulke is the host of an unsuccessful nature program called Strange Wilderness which was originally hosted by Peter's late father.

-One day, Peter and his sidekick/soundman Fred Wolf are told by network head Ed Lawson about the negative aspects of Strange Wilderness since the death of Peter's father like low ratings, poor content, inappropriate footage, referring to all indigenous peoples as pygmies aside from the littering, and bad things happening to people in footage like an alligator attack on someone and a guy at a peace rally who was on fire.
+One day, Peter and his sidekick/soundman Fred Wolf are called in to K-Pip where they run into Sky Pierson, the host of a more successful wildlife show which is in the middle of a deal to be transferred to K-Pip.
+Peter and Fred are told by network head Ed Lawson about the negative aspects of Strange Wilderness since the death of Peter's father like low ratings, filming without a permit, poor content, inappropriate footage, referring to all indigenous peoples as pygmies aside from the littering, and bad things happening to people in footage like an alligator attack on someone and a guy at a peace rally who was on fire.
 Unless something big happens, Strange Wilderness will be cancelled in two weeks.

 Peter brainstorms ideas to keep Strange Wilderness on the air with Fred, equipment manager Lynn Cooker, driver Danny Gutierrez, camera man Junior, and his father's old friend/original cameraman Milas.
 Bill Calhoun, his dad's friend, brings him photos of Bigfoot hiding in Ecuador and a map to his cave.
-Sky Pierson, the host of a more successful wildlife show, has offered $1,000 for the map.
+Pierson has offered $1,000 for the map.
 Unable to pay this, Peter tells Bill that he will have it in a week at his mountain cabin.

 Peter, Fred, Lynn, Danny, and Junior start preparing for the long trip.
-They also bring in two more people like Whitaker, a former car mechanic now animal handler, and Cheryl, a travel agent.
+They also bring in two more people: Whitaker, a former car mechanic now animal handler; and Cheryl, a travel agent.

 Stopping to shoot footage of sea lions, Danny dresses up as a seal for better angles, gets attacked by a shark, and ends up hospitalized.
 Outside the hospital, Peter and Fred get into trouble with a local gang, get their front teeth knocked out, and have to go to a dentist.
-These incidents cause more funds being drained.
+These incidents cause more funds to be drained.
+After acquiring a tank of nitrous oxide from the dentistry, they considered selling it to secure funds, except the canister leaked open on the RV, causing everyone to go high.

 They arrive at Bill's cabin only to learn he already sold the map to Pierson.
-However, Bill makes a copy of the map from security cameras.
+However, after witnessing a surveillance video of his wife cheating on him with Pierson, Bill makes a copy of the map from security cameras.
 He also enlists the help of renowned tracker Gus Hayden, but they are unable to pay him.
 While urinating in the bushes, Peter is attacked by a mother turkey, ending up with his penis inside its mouth.
 They rush him to a hospital to remove it from his penis.
 A wildlife ranger and a conservationist that "own" the turkey stop the doctor from cutting the turkey's head off, offering a $5,000 reward for the bird's return.